-- 11.6.3.1 Unless otherwise specified in this contract, the CONTRACTOR shall have the right to recover directly from Providers for Claims paid by the CONTRACTOR for the reviews and investigations the CONTRACTOR conducts or for Overpayments identified by the Department. - 11.6.3.1.1 The CONTRACTOR may not recover directly from Providers for Claims paid by the CONTRACTOR after a review /or investigation is referred to the VAMPF or results in an investigation by any authorized law enforcement entity unless the CONTRACTOR receives prior permission from VAMPF or other law enforcement entity in the form and manner established in the Managed Care Process and Procedure Manual. - 11.6.3.1.2 The CONTRACTOR can retain the recoveries of an Overpayment from Providers as follows: - 11.6.3.1.2.1 Payments made to a Provider that were otherwise excluded from participation in the Medicaid Program, and subsequently recovered from that Provider by the CONTRACTOR. - 11.6.3.1.2.2.
-Payments made to a Provider due to FWA, and subsequently recovered from that Provider by the CONTRACTOR.
+- Unless otherwise specified in this contract, the CONTRACTOR shall have the right to recover directly from Providers for claims paid by the CONTRACTOR for the reviews and investigations the CONTRACTOR conducts or for overpayments identified by the Department. - 11.6.3.1.1 The CONTRACTOR shall not recover directly from Providers for claims paid by the CONTRACTOR after a review or investigation is referred to the VAMPF or results in an investigation by any authorized law enforcement entity unless the CONTRACTOR receives prior permission from VAMPF or other law enforcement entity in the form and manner established in the Managed Care Process and Procedure Manual. - 11.6.3.1.2 The CONTRACTOR may retain the recoveries of an overpayment from Providers to include, but not limited to, the following situations:

+- 11.6.3.1.2.1 Payments made to a Provider that were otherwise excluded from participation in the Medicaid Program and subsequently recovered from that Provider by the CONTRACTOR. - 11.6.3.1.2.2 Payments made to a Provider due to FWA and subsequently recovered from that Provider by the CONTRACTOR.